 It all boils down to what and how you plan on using the metallurgical microscope.
 What makes a metallurgical microscope special is that first, it uses reflected light, and second, it allows for imaging large specimens.

 As such, these are the first things you need to look for.
 How does the microscope’s illumination work?
 Does it make use of transmitted light as well?
-Can it be modified from bright field to dark field?
+Can it be modified from the bright field to the dark field?
 If the answers are yes, then the microscope is more flexible and versatile.

 Moreover, how big is the stage plate?
 Can it be adjusted?
 Are the nosepiece and viewing head attached to a pillar stand?
 Is the microscope a semiconductor or inverted type?
 Again, yes to all these questions gives you a larger working area for larger specimens.

 A metallurgical microscope is a versatile and efficient type of optical microscope that allows you to conveniently image and manipulate large and metallurgical specimens.
 It is even readily adaptable to technology, such as by fitting it with a high resolution digital camera capable of capturing crystal clear specimen images in real time.